scality/Zenko-RFCs/docs/design/object-lock.md

    A: Access Denied

-2. Q: Can an object set with GOVERNANCE retention mode be deleted with acccount credentials?
+2. Q: Can an object set with GOVERNANCE retention mode be deleted with account credentials?

    A: Yes, if the delete object request is sent is along with